Code360In/katacoda-scenarios-32/docker-oracle-authorization/step3.md

-Connect to the database with sqlplus as *system* user.
+Connect to the Oracle database container as *system* user and perform the following tasks

-As system user,
-* create 3 three local users u1, u2 and u3 in SALESPDB in sqlplus.
+* create  three local users u1, u2 and u3 in SALESPDB in sqlplus.
-* Grant the create session privilege to the 3 users.
+* Grant the create session privilege to the three users.
 * Grant create table privilege to u1 and grant u1 1MB quota on USERS tablespace.